henry-oberholtzer/collections-manager/README.md

 ## Refactor Goals

+- Selectable search category on main page
 - Add data validation
-- Date updated fields for collections
+- Date last updated fields for collections
-- Selectable search category on main page
 - Sort items by date added, or by value
-- More layout / css
+- Mobile friendly layout re-work / consistency across pages
 - When a user adds a collection, input fields create a new table with those properties in MySQL, create expandable categories for more specific things

 ## User Stories